Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 But that doesn’t mean that it is all meaningless gibberish.

 Depressions and philosophies were well represented in encoded sketches.
 And just recently (which was briefly covered in an earlier article), I uncovered a rather curious revelation by our troll-in-chief Hideaki Anno.
-In an interview, he claimed that this sexually ambiguous character was intended as Shinji’s idealized version of himself.
+In an interview, he claimed that this sexually ambiguous character, Kaworu, was intended as Shinji’s idealized version of himself.

 Before anything else, let’s get straight to the interview.
 At several pages long and with the threat of plagiarism, I won’t post everything.
 But we will get to some supporting phrases anyway.
 Again, it happened in August 1996.
 As the interview goes on about the character Kaworu Nagisa, Anno mentioned something like this: